-In UNIX and Linux, up.time graphs the following metrics:
+In UNIX and Linux, Uptime Infrastructure Monitor graphs the following metrics:

-• User Time per CPU

-The amount of time that the CPU spends in user mode.
-During user time, the CPU is processing application threads or threads that support tasks which are specific to applications.

-System Time per CPU
+- User Time per CPU The amount of time that the CPU spends in user mode.
+During user time, the CPU is processing application threads or threads that support tasks which are specific to applications. - System Time per CPU